Traditional Document Editors Alternatives That Actually Speed Up Work

 It’s easy to slap “privacy-first” on a product, but reality is nuanced.
 Some tools boast end-to-end encryption, while others simply avoid telemetry.
 The gold standard: open code, no ads, no user tracking, and transparent data handling.

-"Control is worth more than convenience." — Liam, illustrative advocate for privacy-first software
+"Control is worth more than convenience." — Liam, advocate for privacy-first software

 To cut through the hype: